Skip to content

 media_bandwidth_bytesMonthly CDN egress for video + audioOn every video / audio playback

-doc_count_limitNumber of Markdown documents (not bytes)On every document upload
+doc_count_limitNumber of documents — trial only; pro / pro_plus are uncapped (-1)On every document upload

-uploadsPerDay / uploadsPerMonthThrottle upload count (anti-abuse)On every upload
+uploadsPerDay / uploadsPerMonthThrottle upload count (anti-abuse)On every image upload

 See plan comparison for actual numbers per tier.